 Find out what you to need to know if you are a non-resident entertainer or sportsperson.

 Glossary of terms used relating to the screen production industry including double tax agreement, enduring relationship, non-resident and more.

 You may be a tax resident in both New Zealand and another country or territory.
 If both countries or territories tax their residents on worldwide income, you could be taxed twice.
 Double tax agreements have been negotiated between New Zealand and many other countries or territories to decide which country or territory has the first or sole right to tax specific types of income.

 Some contractors or entertainers working in the screen production industry, receive per diem (per day) payments in addition to payment for their services.
 Learn about these types of payments and other allowances.

 If you are receiving payment for renting your equipment you may have some tax liability.
 Learn here how to treat any payment received for the rental of equipment.

 Information about recent legislative changes introduced in the Taxation (International Taxation, Life Insurance and Remedial Matters) Act 2009 - screen production industry grants and legislative amendments.

 Your tax responsibilities will differ depending on whether you are an entertainer, contractor or an employee in the screen production industry.
 Learn about which type of worker you are in order to help you meet your tax responsibilities.

-Generally, any income earned in New Zealand is subject to tax in New Zealand.
-However, your tax responsibilities may differ depending on whether you are a New Zealand resident or a non-resident.
-To work out which you are, please read the following.
+Generally, any income earned in NZ is subject to tax in NZ.
+However, your tax responsibilities may differ depending on whether you are an NZ resident or a non-resident.

 Did you know?